Here are some of our menus:

 A Taste of Thai (fish).
 We’ll start with chicken and ginger lettuce wraps with a yummy peanut sauce followed by a green coconut fish curry that will have you begging for more.
 It’s a little sweet with some heat.
 End it all with a crustless coconut custard pie.

 Crazy for Crepes.
 Start with a comforting classic – French Onion soup – right before you try your hand at flipping some crepes.
 We’ll stuff them with honey mustard baked salmon and spinach.
 An indulgent chocolate mousse for dessert.

 The Takeout Alternative.
 Learn how to make some of your favorite takeout dishes at home.
 In this class, we’ll make pork dumplings – steamed and pan-fried – followed by crispy orange chicken.
 Coconut ice cream with lime zest for dessert.

 The Magic of India.
 Try your hand at these easy samosas stuffed with curried potatoes and peas.
 The main course packs a punch – a savory chicken tikka masala.
 Cool your taste buds with a mango lassi for dessert.

 Gluten-Free Fun.
 We’ll start with chicken and ginger lettuce wraps with a yummy peanut sauce followed by crispy parmesan quinoa cakes over spinach.
-Bananas Foster for dessert.
+Chocolate mousse for dessert.

 The Lap of Luxury.
 These smoked salmon mousse puffs are rich and savory.
 Next up?
 Enjoy a grilled filet mignon in a port wine reduction sauce accompanied by prosciutto-wrapped asparagus and hasselbach potatoes with dill sauce.
 Top it all off with an indulgent creme brulee.